 Since all software created in this project is open-source, reverse engineering is not needed to comprehend how the app works.
-This means that code obfuscation techniques are useless, but if a decision is made to switch to a closed-source application, code obfuscation is an useful technique.
-Two well-known obfuscators for Android and Java are DexGuard and SafeGaurd.
+This means that code obfuscation techniques are useless, but if a decision is made to switch to a closed-source application, code obfuscation is a useful technique.
+Two well-known obfuscators for Android and Java are DexGuard2 and SafeGaurd3.